 Food and feed can contain many chemical agents, which contain risks to humans and animals which have to be known.
 In order to describe the magnitude of the risk, information is needed on the exposure to the chemicals, the short-term and long-term effects of the agents and the dose-response relationship.
 Fiinish Food Authority's risk assessment activities focus on the following chemical groups found in foodstuffs:

 - medicinal residues

-- harmful agents that emerge during food preparation (e.g. acrylamide)
+- harmful agents that emerge during food preparation (such as acrylamide)

-- metabolites of moulds and bacteria (e.g. toxic moulds)
+- metabolites of moulds and bacteria (such as toxic moulds)

-- chemicals purposely added to food (e.g. food additives)
+- chemicals purposely added to food (such as food additives)

 - agents migrating from packaging material

 When assessing the exposure to chemicals transmitted to the consumer via food, it is essential to know what the consumers eat.
 The consumer’s exposure to chemicals can be assessed with the help of food consumption data and the data on the content of chemical agents.